mcdexio/mai-protocol/README.md

 ## Features

-Hydro 1.0 contains a single exchange contract called `HybridExchange.sol` with the following attributes:
+Hydro 1.0 contains a single exchange contract called `MaiProtocol.sol` with the following attributes:

 * No order collision
 * No possibility of front-running